Questions about the Universe:

 (d) Eclipse

-Ques.
-A star which appears blue will be
+A star that appears blue will be

 (c) Very cold indeed